kataras/iris/_examples/tutorial/vuejs-todo-mvc/README.md

 We're going to use a vue.js todo application which uses browser' s local storage and doesn't have any user-specified features like live sync between browser's tabs, you can find the original version inside the vue's [docs](https://vuejs.org/v2/examples/todomvc.html).

-Assuming that you know how %GOPATH% works, create an empty folder with any name in the %GOPATH%/src directory, we will create those files:
+Assuming that you know how %GOPATH% works, create an empty folder, i.e "vuejs-todo-mvc" in the %GOPATH%/src directory, there you will create those files:

 - web/public/js/app.js
 - web/public/index.html